Vibrant Communities. Thriving small businesses. A better future.

 Who lives in affordable housing?

 Affordable housing providers have their own application processes.
-Typically, anyone over 18 can apply to live in affordable housing if they are low income and capable of living independently.
+Typically, anyone over 18 can apply to live in affordable housing if their household earns less than median income for its household size.
+Learn more about Maximum Income by Household Size and Maximum Allowable Rental Rates

 Those applying need to provide proof of income and a letter of reference (typically from a landlord).
 To learn more about available options and eligibility, visit How to Access Housing.